Calzones For No One: How Mayfair's Cones of Dunshire Kickstarter Campaign Flopped

 From there, the main plot, which has been borrowed pretty much wholesale from Back to the Future, blasts our hero into the strange future that is the present day.
 Thankfully, Doc Choc (because chocolate is brown, you see) and his DeLorean are nearby to put things right.

 The game keeps up the ridiculous pace of the opening mission for a decent stretch of time until it all comes crashing to a halt about halfway through.
 Your momentum-killer mission probably won’t be the same as my momentum-killer mission, but somewhere around the “follow that car” mission, you’ll realize that replaying an un-fun and extremely convoluted mission over and over again just pulls you right out of the action.
 For me, it was when I was tasked with following Retro City Rampage’s version of Batman on foot.
-In the mission, RCR’s anti-hero has to stop at several coffee stands to drink enough joe to stay awake during the “boring stealth mission.”
+During that mission, RCR’s anti-hero has to stop at several coffee stands to drink enough joe to stay awake during what the game calls a “boring stealth mission.”
 That’s not comedy; that’s laughing at your audience for having to endure a poorly put-together mission.

 And things don’t get much better during the mission where the player has to catch old people being thrown off the roof of a retirement home and feeding them to a haunted hearse or having to power the “Go-Go Busters” proton packs by playing a Root Beer Tapper-like minigame.
 And I know I didn’t need the Saved By the Bell-themed mission that asked the player to beat up Zack and Slater stand-ins before being rewarded with sex with a drunken Kelly stand-in on her kitchen table (as you might have guessed, it’s a Hot Coffee parody).
 Or any of the missions in the “Final Boss Castle,” which is just a brutal marathon of ultra-hard gameplay tropes that should have been left in the 80s.